Shallyn/pyWaveformGenerator/README.md

 # Warning: Here we assumed that the period of spin precession
 #			is much greater than the period of eccentric precession.
 #     We suggest you set zeta_rad = 0 here.
+#		 	If you need non-zero zeta, you need to set egw_flag=True
 iota_rad = beta_rad = Phic_rad = 0
 fMin = 20
 Mf_ref = 0.002